testomatio/java-reporter/README.md

 ### JUnit, TestNG

 For this purpose you can use the [Java-Check-Tests CLI](https://github.com/testomatio/java-check-tests).
-What is this supposed for:
+What this is for:

 - Import your test source code to Testomat.io
-- Sync test IDs between Testomat.io porject and your codebase
+- Sync test IDs between Testomat.io project and your codebase
-- Remove test IDs and related imports if you need to.
+- Remove test IDs and related imports if you need to

-  Use these oneliners to **download jar and update** ids in one move
+Use these one-liners to **download jar and update** IDs in one move:

 UNIX, MACOS:
 `export TESTOMATIO_URL=... && \export TESTOMATIO=... && curl -L -O https://github.com/testomatio/java-check-tests/releases/latest/download/java-check-tests.jar && java -jar java-check-tests.jar update-ids`

-WINDOWS cdm:
+WINDOWS cmd:
 `set TESTOMATIO_URL=...&& set TESTOMATIO=...&& curl -L -O https://github.com/testomatio/java-check-tests/releases/latest/download/java-check-tests.jar&& java -jar java-check-tests.jar update-ids`

-**Where TESTOMATIO_URL is server url and TESTOMATIO is your porject api key.**
+**Where TESTOMATIO_URL is server URL and TESTOMATIO is your project API key.**
-**Be patient to the whitespaces in the Windows command.**
+**Be careful with whitespaces in the Windows command.**

 > For more details please read the description of full CLI functionality here:
 > https://github.com/testomatio/java-check-tests

 ---
-**For most cases the lib is ready to use with this setup**
+**For most cases, the library is ready to use with this setup**

 ---